Designing a Learning Community for Early Career Developers

 Why it mattered:

-All users could easily engage with the online platform by accessing valuable learning content in one place.
+• users could continue to easily engage with the online platform by accessing valuable learning content in one place

 ✨ Program Outcomes